 In California, when there is no court order regarding child custody, the situation typically depends on the marital status of the parents at the time of the child’s birth.
 If the parents are married, both of them generally have an equal right to custody of the child.

 For unmarried parents, the mother usually has sole legal and physical custody of the child by default.
 However, the father’s name being on the birth certificate does not automatically grant him custody rights.
-In order to acquire custody rights, an unmarried father must first establish paternity, which can be done through a voluntary declaration or filing a paternity action in court.
+In order to acquire custody rights, an unmarried father must first establish paternity, which can be done through a voluntary declaration or by filing a paternity action in court.
+Taking legal action may be necessary for the father to secure custody or visitation rights.
+Once paternity is established, courts evaluate both parents equally under the same legal standards for custody.

 Establishing paternity allows the father to request custody or visitation rights, but the court will ultimately make decisions based on the child’s best interests.
 Factors the court may consider include: